CAFAudit/audit-service/docs/pages/en-us/Features.md

 User and system audit events are defined per application.

 ## Multi-Tenant Aware
 The service supports multiple tenants in a secure and scalable way.
-Multi-tenancy support also facilitates audit reporting on a per tenant basis.
+Multi-tenancy support also facilitates audit reporting on a per tenant basis and across multiple tenants

 ## Auto-Generated Client Library
 The service includes an auto-generated client-side library for type safety.
 This client library also makes it easier to send user and system audit events to Elasticsearch.

 ## Scalable
-The service is extensively for scalabe as the Elasticsearch is designed with scalability in mind and can scale horizontally without downtime.
+The service is extensively scalable.
+Elasticsearch is designed with scalability in mind and can scale horizontally without downtime.

 ## Durable
 The service is designed for durability as Elasticsearch provides data redundancy across it's highly scalable cluster.